 There are two reasons why an advertiser would use this setting.

-- Audience insights- the only way to see how a specific audience interacts with your ads is by adding it to your campaign, whether that’s through targeting or observation.
+- Audience insights- For audience targeting specifically, the only way to see how a specific audience interacts with your ads is by adding it to your campaign, whether that’s through targeting or observation.
 Adding relevant audiences to a campaign with the observation setting collects and reports data specifically on this audience, which allows you to see how often these users see, click, or convert on your ads.
 If an audience converts at a high rate, you may want to target them exclusively, break them out into their own campaigns, or apply…

 - Bid Adjustments-if you want to bid up or down on a particular audience, topic, or placement, you have to either be observing them or targeting them.
 If you use the observation setting, you can tell Google to spend more (or less) on users who are in a particular audience without excluding users who aren’t part of that audience.